2011 Dakar Rally

 Today (Friday), the 33rd Dakar Rally will reach its sixth stage of 13 and the crucial "rest day" before the punishing trek back into Argentina from Chile.

+(Yamaha Dakar) says: "I’m exhausted and it has been a hard race so far but this is the Dakar and I will keep on pushing with this rhythm."
+Countrymen Tomas Maffei and Sebastian Halpern are running second and third respectively.
+One of the few female entrants, Franco-Italian Camelia Liparoti (using a YFM700R), is presently fifteenth from twenty Quad riders still in the rally.
+A special mention must go to former six-times Dakar winner with Yamaha Stephane Peterhansel who is second in the car division and has not dropped out of the top three for the entire contest.
 Further off-road tracks and 450 km of sand lie in wait for the special stage 6 until the break in the town of Arica, near the Peruvian border.
 The pause in the schedule will permit valuable rest and recuperation time as well as a chance for mechanical repair for the Yamaha team.